-3rd offense = Written Notice to Cardholder, Immediate Supervisor and Dept. Head, and mandatory Remedial P-Card training
+3rd offense = written notice to cardholder, immediate supervisor and Dept. Head, includes Remedial P-Card training

-4th offense = Written Notice of 30 Day Suspension and Remedial P-Card training prior to re-activation of card.
+4th offense = written notice of 30 day suspension and Remedial P-Card training prior to re-activation of card.

-- 1. Appeal Process An employee, or department representative on behalf of an employee, may appeal any penalty by submitting a written appeal within five (5) days of penalty imposition to the OMB Director with appropriate documentation.
-The OMB Director shall forward the appeal along with supporting documentation of the Purchasing Card infraction to the County Administrator or designee who shall have the final authority to determine the appropriate action. - 2.
-Additional Training The OMB Director may (at his/her discretion) require a County employee to attend a refresher Purchasing Card training session if the employee makes repeated errors/violations within a twelve (12) month period.
+- 2. Appeal Process An employee, or department representative on behalf of an employee, may appeal any penalty by submitting a written appeal within 5 days of penalty imposition to the OMB Director with appropriate documentation.
+The OMB Director shall forward the appeal along with supporting documentation of the Purchasing Card infraction to the County Administrator or designee who shall have the final authority to determine the appropriate action. - 3.
+Additional Training The OMB Director may (at his/her discretion) require a County employee to attend a refresher Purchasing Card training session if the employee makes repeated errors/violations within a 12 month period.